JonathanReeve/course-computational-literary-analysis-readings/content/texts/dubliners.md

 of the window.
 He read it not aloud, but moving his lips as a priest does when he reads the prayers Secreto.
 This was the paragraph:

-\[literal\] ....
+> ....
 DEATH OF A LADY AT SYDNEY PARADE A PAINFUL CASE ....

 Today at the City of Dublin Hospital the Deputy Coroner (in the absence of Mr. Leverett) held an inquest on the body of Mrs. Emily Sinico, aged